adriansh95/StringMicrolensing/README.md

-# stringScratch
+# StringMicrolensing
-String microlensing scratch work
+Analysis tools and a data pipeline to search for signs of cosmic superstring microlensing